Dynamite95/Modelify/README.md

-This reository consist of machine learning models which I have practised.
+This repository consist of machine learning models which have been practised along with the coursework.